pguntermann/CARA/doc/user_settings_persistence.md

 The "Default" profile:

-- Always exists (created if missing)
+- Always exists (created if missing during migration)
 - Cannot be removed
 - Cannot be updated via "Save Profile" (must use "Save Profile as...")
 - Always appears first in menu